-4.1.2.1 The primary efficacy endpoint is the change from baseline in knee pain as measured by the WOMAC Pain Score (100 mm VAS) at 26 weeks post treatment comparing the Cingal group to the triamcinolone hexacetonide (TH) group.
+4.1.2.1 The primary efficacy endpoint is the change from baseline in knee pain as measured by the WOMAC Pain Score (1 00 mm VAS) at 26 weeks post treatment comparing the Cingal Arm to the triamcinolone hexacetonide (TH) Arm, the Cingal Arm to the Placebo Arm, and the TH Arm to the Placebo Arm

 Data will be analyzed via an analysis of variance (ANOVA) with a term for treatment and baseline pain score as a covariate.
-The primary hypothesis will be tested by a predefined contrast for comparing the Cingal group to the triamcinolone hexacetonide group.
-Formally, the hypothesis to be tested is:
+The primary hypothesis(es) will be tested by a predefined contrast for comparing the Cingal Arm to the triamcinolone hexacetonide (TH) Arm, the Cingal Arm to the Placebo Arm, and the TH Arm to the Placebo Arm.
+Formally, the hypotheses to be tested is: